sjpfenninger/modelling-energy-systems/advanced/stochastic-programming.md

 What about methods that allow us to incorporate uncertainty already when we formulate a model?
 There are two widely-used approaches for doing that.

 First, there is stochastic programming.
-In stochastic programming, we explicitly model the fact that some parameters are uncertain, and we assume that we know the probabilities of certain outcomes for these parameters.
+In stochastic programming, we explicitly model the fact that some parameters are uncertain, and we assume that we know the probabilities of specific outcomes for these parameters.
 We can set up several scenarios with known probabilities and formulate our problem such that all scenarios are considered, along with their probabilities, in solving the optimisation problem.
 As a result, stochastic programming can tell us what decisions to make based on our uncertainty quantification in the form of scenarios and their probabilities.
 Its usefulness depends heavily on how well these scenarios represent the uncertainties they represent.

 Second, there is robust optimisation.
 Here also, we explicitly model the fact that some parameters are uncertain.
 There are different kinds of robust optimisation, but most commonly, problems are formulated so that the worst-case realisation of uncertain parameters is accounted for (and thus optimised for).
 At the same time, robust optimisation ensures that the solution is feasible for all possible realisations of the uncertain parameters.
 So we have a solution that is guaranteed to work, based on our assessment of the uncertainty in parameters, and works best in their worst-case realisation.